-Low Income Taxpayer Clinics
+Low Income Taxpayer Clinics (LITCs)

-Low Income Taxpayer Clinics (LITCs) serve individuals whose income is below a certain level and need to resolve tax problems such as audits, appeals, and tax collection disputes.
-Some clinics can provide information about taxpayer rights and responsibilities in different languages for individuals who speak English as a second language.
-To find a clinic near you, visit www.irs.gov/litc or see IRS Publication 4134, Low Income Taxpayer Clinic List.
+LITCs are independent from the IRS.
+LITCs represent individuals whose income is below a certain level and need to resolve tax problems with the IRS, such as audits, appeals, and tax collection disputes.
+In addition, clinics can provide information about taxpayer rights and responsibilities in different languages for individuals who speak English as a second language.
+Services are offered for free or a small fee.
+To find a clinic near you, visit TaxpayerAdvocate.IRS.gov/LITCmap or see IRS Publication 4134, Low Income Taxpayer Clinic List.